ykankaya/pvimport/README.md

-        --debug                 display information on the screen (debug mode) --verbose               display 'info' messages on the screen -c, --config <file>         attach an external config file to the script -h, --host <ip|hostname>    sets the ip address or hostname of the remote hypervisor -i, --id <vm_id|vm_name>    sets the remote id (xen) or name (vmware) of the imported vm -n, --name <vm_name>        sets the name for the new files/directories and remote vm directory in datastore (vmware) -p, --pvid <num>            sets the vm id created in proxmox -f, --format <img|qcow2>    sets the disk format (img/qcow2) --import <ip|hostname>  import disks into proxmox vm (value is optional)
+        --debug                 display information on the screen (debug mode) --verbose               display 'info' messages on the screen -c, --config <file>         attach an external config file to the script -h, --host <host>           sets the ip address or hostname of the remote hypervisor -i, --id <vm_id|vm_name>    sets the remote id (xen) or name (vmware) of the imported vm -n, --name <vm_name>        sets the name for the new files/directories and remote vm directory in datastore (vmware) -p, --pvid <num>            sets the vm id created in proxmox -f, --format <img|qcow2>    sets the disk format (img/qcow2) --import <local|host>   import disks into proxmox vm
 ``````

 ## Configuration file